resolve109/study-aws-sa/aws-study-guide.md

   - Easiest way to deploy and scale web applications developed in .NET, Java, PHP, Node.js, Python, Ruby, Go, or Docker
   - Automatically handles capacity provisioning, load balancing, and auto scaling
   - Provides a fully managed platform while still allowing customization of underlying resources
+  - **Multi-Environment & URL Swapping**:
+    - Create multiple environments for staging and production
+    - Use URL swapping (CNAME swap) to promote changes from staging to production with minimal downtime
   - **.NET on Windows Server**:
     - Supports deploying .NET applications with minimal code changes
     - Can be configured in a Multi-AZ setup for high availability